vitto/a-pollo/README.md

 - Change config footer to a easier one
 - Change a-pollo logo with a new one
+- Changed menu items sequence to focus on a-pollo meaning
 - Fix to unclosed menu ul element for pages articles
-- Changed menu items sequence to focus on a-pollo meaning
+- Fix missing behavior for menu margin

 ##### Known issues